Rocketman0418/kairo/supabase/functions/kai-conversation/context/data-extraction.md

 ### Preferred Time of Day
 - Use for general time preferences (without specific time)
-- Values: "morning", "afternoon", "evening"
+- Values: "morning", "afternoon", "evening", or "any"
+- **SPECIAL CASE**: If parent says "show me all options", "any time", "flexible", set to "any"
 - Examples:
   - "Morning works best" → preferredTimeOfDay: "morning"
   - "After school" → preferredTimeOfDay: "afternoon"
   - "Evenings" → preferredTimeOfDay: "evening"
+  - "Show me all options" → preferredTimeOfDay: "any"
+  - "Any time works" → preferredTimeOfDay: "any"
+  - "We're flexible" → preferredTimeOfDay: "any"

 ## Multi-Information Messages
 If parent provides multiple pieces at once: